Top 10 best hybrid estate cars 2025

 2. Mercedes C 300 e Estate

 The latest Mercedes C-Class has truly reset the benchmark in terms of executive car interiors; its MBUX portrait touchscreen is inspired by that in the S-Class limousine and, along with its slick-looking ambient lighting, helps make the C-Class’ cabin feel truly special.
-We think the C 300 e plug-in hybrid powertrain is impressive too, offering an electric-only range of up to 65 miles – almost double that of some rivals.
-If you’re not quite ready to drive an EV but want to enjoy the benefits of electric running, the hybrid C-Class Estate is perhaps the ultimate company car.
+We think the C 300 e plug-in hybrid powertrain is impressive too, offering an electric-only range of up to almost 70 miles.
+If you’re not quite ready to drive an EV but want to enjoy the benefits of electric running, the hybrid C-Class Estate is certainly one of the ultimate hybrid estate cars.

 Read our full Mercedes C 300 e review to find out more.